brettmillerb/Pester-Wiki/Installation-and-Update.md

+## Compatibility
+Pester is compatible with every version of Windows that can run at least PowerShell 2.
+That is Windows 10, 8, 7, Vista, XP, and their respective Server versions 2016, 2012 R2, 2012, 2008 R2, 2008, and 2003.

 ## Installing on Windows 10 and Windows Server 2016

 Windows 10 and Windows Server 2016 make installing and updating PowerShell modules extremely simple by providing `Install-Module` and `Update-Module` cmdlets.
 Unfortunately there are some complications specific to Pester, that we cannot avoid.